Skip to main content

 What Is the Role of Neuroinflammation?

-A further layer of complexity is added by the immune system and the process of neuroinflammation.
-The gut-brain axis is a bidirectional communication highway linking the emotional and cognitive centers of the brain with peripheral intestinal functions.
 The composition of the gut microbiota has been shown to influence this communication, in part by modulating the immune system and the production of inflammatory cytokines.
 Chronic low-grade inflammation, which can be influenced by diet, stress, and gut dysbiosis, is now recognized as a significant factor in the pathophysiology of depression.

 Hormones are key regulators of this process.
 Cortisol, in its acute role, is anti-inflammatory, but chronic elevation can lead to glucocorticoid resistance and a pro-inflammatory state.
 Estrogen generally has anti-inflammatory properties.
 Therefore, a decline in estrogen can shift the balance toward a more inflammatory state.

-In an individual with a genetic predisposition toward a more robust inflammatory response, the of midlife can trigger a level of neuroinflammation that contributes to mood symptoms and cognitive complaints.
+In an individual with a genetic predisposition toward a more robust inflammatory response, the hormonal shifts of midlife can trigger a level of neuroinflammation that contributes to mood symptoms and cognitive complaints.
 This systems-biology perspective, which integrates genetics, endocrinology, immunology, and microbiology, is essential for truly comprehending the long-term determinants of mood.

 References